NYUAD-CRC/crc-docs/_sources/hpc/hpc.rst.txt

     * Checkout the research works carried out on the system and donot forget to acknowledge us (:doc:`Research <research/index>`)
     * Follow our :doc:`Help <help/index>` page for more HowTo's
     * The :doc:`HPC Load<hpc_load/index>` page gives a glimpse of the current cluster utilization.
-    * Contact us anytime at dalma.admins@nyu.edu
+    * Contact us anytime at jubail.admins@nyu.edu

 .. important::